livewire/livewire/docs/validation.md

 ## Using custom validators

 If you wish to use your own validation system in Livewire, that isn't a problem.
-Livewire will catch any `ValidationException` exceptions thrown inside of it and provide the errors to the view just as if you were using the `validate()` method.
+Livewire will catch any `ValidationException` exceptions thrown inside of components and provide the errors to the view just as if you were using Livewire's own `validate()` method.

 Below is an example of the `CreatePost` component, but instead of using Livewire's validation features, a completely custom validator is being created and applied to the component properties: